Saving All My Love for You: Music video

+Due to the success of the music video in the US, the video topped the Cashbox Top 30 Music Videos chart in early November 1985 for a week, replacing "Oh Sheila" by American R&B band Ready for the World.

+The video also became heavily played in European countries.

+The video won "Favorite Soul/R&B Video" at the American Music Awards of 1986.
+As of November 2025, the video has garnered over 95 million views on YouTube, remaining one of her most popular videos.

 Live performances

-Whitney performed "Saving All My Love for You" in a number of places.
-Whitney performed the track for the 28th Annual Grammy Awards and later took home the Best Female Pop Vocal Performance Award for the song.
+Houston performed "Saving All My Love for You" in a number of places.
+Houston performed the track for the 28th Annual Grammy Awards and later took home the Best Female Pop Vocal Performance Award for the song.
 Her performance of the ballad at the GRAMMYs won her an Emmy for Outstanding Individual Performance in a Variety or Music Program.

-She also performed the song on Late Night with David Letterman in 1985.
-The performance was considered one of her best live performances by Digital Spy and VH1.
+She also performed the song on Late Night with David Letterman in 1985, and on Wogan in the same year.
+The Letterman performance was considered one of her best live performances by Digital Spy and VH1.
 While Liam O'Brien of Digital Spy wrote, "In this assured performance on Late Night With David Letterman, her vocal gymnastics left the host stunned," Mark Graham of VH1 simply picked it as her third best live performance.

 She also included the track in all of her concert tours: The Greatest Love World Tour (1986), Moment of Truth World Tour (1987–1988), Feels So Right Tour (1990), I'm Your Baby Tonight World Tour (1991), The Bodyguard World Tour (1993–1994), Pacific Rim Tour (1997), The European Tour (1998), My Love Is Your Love World Tour (1999), Soul Divas Tour (2004) and on her final tour, Nothing but Love World Tour (2009–2010).

 "Saving All My Love for You" was also added to the setlist of her first ever solo televised concert and DVD/video release, Welcome Home Heroes with Whitney Houston (1991) and on her second DVD/video, Whitney: The Concert for a New South Africa (1994).

+On Japanese TV in 1990 and 1991, Houston's performances of the song from the Yokohama Arena were featured in both concert specials.
+It was also performed on the Whitney: Brunei The Royal Wedding Celebration special.